TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/wall-power.md

 # Analysis
 Circuit explanation:
 1. The input for wall power is 120v AC, 60 Hz.
-2. The output is needed to have two subsystems with an output of 15v DC, 50mA, And 5v DC, 50mA.
-3. Converter AC to AC
+2. Converter AC to AC
-4. Converter DC to DC
+3. Converter DC to DC
-5. Buck “step down the voltage”
+4. Buck “step down the voltage”
-6. Boost “Step up the voltage”
+5. Boost “Step up the voltage”
-7. Back-Boots for Backup battery
+6. Back-Boots for Backup battery

-Calculations:
+7. The output needs to have two subsystems with an output of 9v DC, 60mA, And 5v DC, 250mA.
-Input voltage = 120 V AC.
-Primary Voltage = 120 V AC,
-Secondary Voltage = 120V * √(Lp/Ls) = 120V * √ (54/1) = 16.4 V
-For the positive/negative cycle, two diodes are in conduction mode at a time, causing a voltage drop of 0.7*2=1.4 V The output voltage across the R1 is (16.4-1.4) V DC = 15DC
+Calculations: Input voltage = 120 V AC.
+Primary Voltage = 120 V AC, Secondary Voltage = 120V * √(Lp/Ls) = 120V * √ (13/1) = 13.6 V For the positive/negative cycle, two di-odes are in conduction mode at a time, causing a voltage drop of 0.7*2=1.4 V The out-put voltage across the R1 is (16.4-1.4) V DC = 12.2v DC

 ![image](https://github.com/Brady-Beecham/Capstone-Team-PowerHouse/assets/143124480/15c9f878-e6b5-41f9-ac4e-b48621441987)